BoredCosmonaut/Order-Summary-Page/README.md

 * Overview

-  ** The challenge
+ -The challenge

    Users should be able to:

     - See hover states for interactive elements
     - Clearly see the page in mobile widht and height

 * My process

-  ** Built with
+  *Built with

     - Semantic HTML5 markup
     - CSS custom properties
     - Flexbox

-  ** What I learned
+  *What I learned

     I learned how to scale things better with diffrent widths and I think I gotten a bit better at making sites responsive for mobile

-  ** Useful resources
+  *Useful resources

     - (https://developer.mozilla.org/en-US/) - I used tihs site to both learn and remeber some of the syntax